Transactionalism: Trans-dermal experience

 The work of Australian educational philosopher Vicki L. Lee further elucidates and breaks down what is "trans-dermal" experience—how it works and why it matters—based on her work in the philosophy of cognitive science, educational philosophy, and radical behaviorism about which she has published extensively.
 This complex paradigm is clearly evidenced by Lee in this thickly described example:

 Acts are more than movements. ...Our discriminations depend on movements and their contexts seen together-at-once or as an undifferentiated whole.
 In discriminating watering the garden from hosing the driveway, we see the bodily movements and their occasion and results.
 We see the garden, the watering implement, and so forth, as much as we see the body's activities.
 The notion of together-at-once emphasizes that we do not see movements and contexts separately and then infer the action.
 Rather the context is internal to the action, because without the context, the action would not be the action it is.

 A basic presupposition of the philosophy of transactionalism is to always consider that that which is known about the world (extra-dermal) is "directly concerned with the activity of the knower" which is merely from some sense of "skin-boundedness" (intra-dermal).
 The known and the knower, as Dewey and Bentley examined in detail in their collaborative publication, must always be considered "'twin aspects of common fact."

-Behavior, movement, and acts are not merely a function of the mind, of wishful or positive thinking or belief in external forces, nor can it be determined ethically from the philosophers of the past or knowledge written in a book.
-It is our ability to transact trans-dermally—to be and become ecologically-fit as an organism-environment—that begets truthful inquiry into living a good and satisfying life, functioning well among others.
+Transactionalism holds that behavior, movement, and acts are not merely a function of the mind nor determined ethically; rather ability to transact trans-dermally (being and becoming ecologically-fit as an organism-environment) is held to beget truthful inquiry into living a good and satisfying life, functioning well among others.

 Philosophy and Women's Studies Professor Shannon Sullivan explores and applies "transactional knowing through embodied and relational lived experience" as a feminist epistemology developed out of the pragmatist tradition.